 3.5.8 Appointment of academic leadership roles

 QUT recognises a number of academic leadership roles in teaching and learning, courses and curriculum development.
 These include:

 - unit coordinators.

-It is acknowledged that there may be a limited number of approved equivalent positions (for example, portfolio directors in the Creative Industries Faculty are regarded as equivalent to heads of school in other faculties).
+It is acknowledged that there may be a limited number of approved equivalent positions (for example, portfolio directors in the Faculty of Creative Industries, Education and Social Justice are regarded as equivalent to heads of school in other faculties).

 This policy should be read in conjunction with University policies on: